-Curriculum Guideline 7: Software engineering must be taught in ways that emphasize its engineering nature.
+Curriculum Guideline 7: Software engineering must be taught in ways that recognize it is both a computing and an engineering discipline.

-Educators should develop an appreciation of those aspects of software engineering that it shares in common with other branches of engineering.
-Engineering has been evolving for millennia, and a great deal of general wisdom has been built up, although some parts of it need to be adapted to the software engineering context.
+Educators should develop an appreciation of those aspects of software engineering that it shares in common both with other branches of engineering and with other branches of computing, particularly computer science.
+Characteristics of engineering and computing are presented in Chapter 2.